 Pros of Staying on San Pedro

-If you’re looking to settle down for a bit and have the feeling like you “live” somewhere, San Pedro can definitely deliver that in a way that Caye Caulker cannot; there’s simply more to do there.
+If you’re looking to settle down for a bit and have the feeling like you “live” somewhere, San Pedro can definitely deliver that in a way that Caye Caulker cannot.
+There’s simply more to do!

-As a result, you can have some interesting experiences like the “world famous” Chicken Drop gambling game in every Thursday night.
+As a result, you can have some interesting local experiences like the “world famous” Chicken Drop gambling game in every Thursday night….
+Google it, or just go and be surprised.

 I had delicious Salvadorean pupusas in town (if you haven’t tried them, you’ve simply got to!) and some of the best jerk chicken of my life at Randy’s near Victoria House.